 The CZC between two bidding zones is an example of a scarce resource which has to be allocated in an economically efficient way.
-The CZC allocated to the SDAC decrease the available CZC for balancing capacity (BC) and vice versa.
+The CZC allocated to the SDAC decrease the available CZC for the BC and vice versa.
 In other words, allocation of CZC to one market increases its welfare but decreases the welfare of the second one and vice versa.
-The DA and BC markets therefore bilaterally compete for available CZC during a certain timeframe.
+The DA and BC markets therefore directly compete for the available CZC in the given timeframe.
 By establishing a method for allocating CZC, the equal treatment of both markets shall be ensured.